eicrud/eicrud/docs/configuration/limits.md

 Limit how many instances of an entity a user can create.

+!!! note
+    You can set a default `maxItemsPerUser` for all your services in the [validation options](../configuration/validation.md).

 #### **additionalItemsInDbPerTrustPoints**

 Add `x` additional allowed instances per user's [trust](../user/definition.md#trust) points.